Colleen Hanabusa: Rail board

 In July 2021, Hanabusa was elected again to the Honolulu Authority for Rapid Transportation board of directors, and again as its chairperson, after having resigned from the role in 2016.
 In 2024, she was elected to an additional one-year term as chairperson.
 Hanabusa resigned from the board in September 2025.

-Personal life
+Personal life and death

-Hanabusa married former State Sheriff John F. Souza III in 2008, after their engagement was noted in 2004.
-Hanabusa has no children.
+Hanabusa married former state sheriff John F. Souza III in 2008, after their engagement was noted in 2004.
+Hanabusa had no children.

+Hanabusa died from cancer on March 6, 2026, at the age of 74.